bloqhead/patternloader/ReadMe.md

 3. To automate things and save time, James wrote a Bash script that will generate your pattern HTML files based on the names of your Scss files.
 Run `genpattern` via Terminal to do the job:<br/>
 `$ ./genpattern`
 4. Start writing your design pattern HTML in the files generated in step 3
-3. To display your patterns, open `index.php` in your web browser
+3. To display your patterns, open `index.php` in your web browser.

-## Personalize
-We use this for our projects, thus we've styled it a bit to match our own company colors.
-If you would rather have the default styles, simply remove the `bigsea` class from the body in `index.php`.

 ---